dkueken/OccPy/admin/Tasks_October2025.md

 - Design OccPy Logo [Wout?]

 # Packaging
 - How to implement Packages and Releases feature on github?
+[Daniel]

 # Visualization
 - add all visualization functions to visualization.py and test them [Daniel]